Tran-Minh23/terraform-practice/readme.md

 - terraform fmt: format all tf files
 - terraform import [ip]: import the infrastructure (still have to manually create the resource)
 - terraform state: to view the state
+- terraform init: init project, always use the same provider version in lock file

 Terraform can have the remote state in S3.